aws/aws-parallelcluster/docs/source/configuration.rst

 """""""""""
 URL to a preinstall script.
 This is executed before any of the boot_as_* scripts are run

+This only gets executed on the master node when using awsbatch as your scheduler.

 Can be specified in "http://hostname/path/to/script.sh" or "s3://bucketname/path/to/script.sh" format.

 Defaults to NONE for the default template. ::